Wednesday, 14, May 2014

 Finally, finish up your Cork adventure with a trip to Fota Wildlife Park - the county’s most popular tourist destination.
 In this self-financed, non-profit organisation, you’ll meet a colourful array of gorgeous birds and animals from all around the world.
 Lemurs, tapirs, cheetahs, flamingos, kangaroos, penguins, meerkats and (cuteness alert) baby giraffes can all be found roaming happily in this 75-acre park.

 Looking for the ideal accommodation for your romantic getaway?
-The River Lee Spa Getaway Package is just the ticket.
+The River Lee's Wellness on the Weir Package is just the ticket!